conduktor/conduktor-docs/docs/platform/reference/resource-reference.md

     retention.ms: '60000'
 ````
 **Topic checks:**
+- `spec.cluster` is a valid Cluster Technical Id
 - `metadata.name` must belong to the Application Instance.
 - `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created.
 - All other properties are validated if Application Instance has [TopicPolicies](#topic-policy) attached.